About Master Hughes

 defines action over opinions.
 He has been recognized as having extensive

 expertise and training.
 Some of his recognition is below.
-A high ly gifted teacher.
+A high ly gifted

 One of the few Zen Master's in Texas.
-Presently in Conroe outside of Houston
+Presently in Conroe outside of

-TX.
+Houston TX.

-Quote Master Hughes "I've spent a good portion of my life alone, so what do
+Quote Master Hughes "I've spent a good portion of my life alone, so

-Buddha saw it.
+world as the Buddha saw it.
 Touching the relationship of all things."

-There are many Zen masters that have gained some notoriety as Buddhists, but
+There are many Zen masters that have gained some notoriety as Buddhists,

-was the first Buddhist Master to be recognized in the north east Texas area
+accomplishments.
+He was the first Buddhist Master to be recognized in the

-appearing in numerous articles.
+north east Texas area appearing in numerous articles.

 He is the most accomplished Zen master in Texas, a lifelong advocate and